You are here: Things to Do > Walking

 - Respect other people and protect the natural environment.
 Remember your actions can affect people’s lives and livelihoods.

-Take a stroll along the Thames Path from Marlow to Henley - distance 8.5 miles'
+Take a stroll along the Thames Path from Marlow to Henley - distance 8.5 miles.

 Find more information about the towns and villages you can explore with a walk on the River Thames including Reading, Marlow, Maidenhead, Cookham, Oxford, Cricklade, Lechlade and Henley.
-Visit the historic market towns of Abingdon and Wallingford and the lovely village of Kelmscott where William Morris lived and found inspiration for his works.
+Visit the historic market towns of Abingdon, Faringdon and Wallingford and the lovely village of Kelmscott where William Morris lived and found inspiration for his works.
 If you're looking for attractions or accommodation near your walk, our map of the River Thames shows some of the best choices along its path.

 In September 2014, The Rt Revd John Pritchard inaugurated the route with a ten-day pilgrimage.
-The 104-mile Thames Pilgrim Way is a brand new pilgrim route running through the heart of the Diocese of Oxford, covering Oxfordshire, Berkshire and Buckinghamshire.
+The 104-mile Thames Pilgrim Way is a pilgrim route running through the heart of the Diocese of Oxford, covering Oxfordshire, Berkshire and Buckinghamshire.
 In September 2014 the, marking the end of his ministry as Bishop of Oxford.
 But the intention is that the route offers walkers of this part of the Thames Path a different dimension to a much-loved and well-trodden route.